MeowArcane/Pawkit/README.md

 ## Commands

-PawKit provides a variety of commands to manage applications and repositories.
+PawKit provides a variety of commands to manage packages, applications and repositories.

 - `install <path_to_paw>` - Install an package from a `.Paw` package.
 - `install <name_of_paw>` - Install an package from a repo package.